 Be thoughtful with new purchases.

-You don’t want to be purchasing new things just to look to downsize in the future.
+You don’t want to be purchasing new things just to have to get rid of them in the near future.
 This doesn’t mean you can’t buy anything new, but start to adopt the lifestyle that if you purchase something new, give one old item away.